Blog

 What kind of support does Zapier provide to users?

-Zapier offers support through email and a comprehensive help center.
-On free and lower-tier plans, response times can be slow.
+Zapier offers support through live chat, email, and a comprehensive help center.
+On free plans, response times can be slow.
 With paid plans, you get faster replies and priority support.
+On enterprise plans, you'll get SLAs and dedicated technical account managers.
 Zapier also has an active community forum, learning courses, and pre-built templates.

-While there’s no phone or live chat support, the platform is so easy to use that most users can troubleshoot using documentation alone.
-For smaller teams, Zapier’s support is helpful and reliable for common issues.
+While there’s no phone support, the platform is so easy to use that most users can troubleshoot using documentation alone.

 How responsive and detailed is Boomi’s support team?